johnnybuildsyo/codethreads/README.md

 V0 makes it really easy to spin up UI so I gave it a prompt:

-> Landing page for Code Threads, a site for live coding in post thread format.
+> Landing page for CodeThreads, a site for live coding in post thread format.
 Share and learn with the community as you build in public.

 It spit out a landing page with Header, Hero, Features, HowItWorks, CommunityShowcase, CallToAction and Footer composed of Shadcn UI components.

 Summary:

-I'm thinking about Code Threads as a code-first writing and publishing platform, a place to build projects starting from zero to launch and beyond.
+I'm thinking about CodeThreads as a code-first writing and publishing platform, a place to build projects starting from zero to launch and beyond.